UB-Mannheim/RaiseWikibase/README.md

 login_instance = wdi_login.WDLogin(user=config.username, pwd=config.password)
 ```

-You can also create the JSON representations of entities in WikidataIntegrator or WikibaseIntegrator and then fill them into a Wikibase instance with RaiseWikibase.
-In WikibaseIntegrator a `wbi_core.ItemEngine` object needs to be created and then you can use the `get_json_representation()`  function:
+You can also create the JSON representations of entities in WikidataIntegrator or WikibaseIntegrator and then fill them into a Wikibase instance using RaiseWikibase.
+In WikibaseIntegrator you can create a `wbi_core.ItemEngine` object and use the `get_json_representation()`  function:
 ```python
 from wikibaseintegrator import wbi_core item = wbi_core.ItemEngine(item_id='Q1003030')
 ijson = item.get_json_representation()
 ```

-In WikidataIntegrator a `wbi_core.WDItemEngine` object needs to be created and then you can use the `get_wd_json_representation()`  function:
+In WikidataIntegrator a `wbi_core.WDItemEngine` object can be created and the `get_wd_json_representation()` function can be used:
 ```python
 from wikidataintegrator import wdi_core item = wdi_core.WDItemEngine(wd_item_id='Q1003030')